How to Get Cast in a ‘Star Trek’ Production

 While even the most casual “Star Trek” fans know that Shatner and Nimoy portrayed the now-iconic captain and first officer alongside George Takei (Hikaru Sulu), Nichelle Nichols (Nyota Uhura), and James Doohan (Scotty), the franchise has added countless now-familiar faces to its roster over the years—even launching some to superstardom.

 “Star Trek: The Next Generation,” which premiered in 1987, featured Patrick Stewart (Captain Picard), Jonathan Frakes (William T. Riker), Michael Dorn (Worf), Marina Sirtis (Deanna Troi), and LeVar Burton (Geordi La Forge).
-Stewart recently returned to the franchise in Paramount+’s “Star Trek: Picard,” which premiered in 2020 and is currently airing its second season.
+Stewart returned to the franchise on Paramount+’s “Star Trek: Picard,” which premiered in 2020 and ended with its third season in 2023.

 Meanwhile, in J.J.
 Abrams’ cinematic reboot franchise, which began with 2009’s “Star Trek,” Chris Pine stars as a young Kirk alongside Zachary Quinto (Spock), Zoe Saldana (Uhura), Simon Pegg (Scotty), and John Cho (Sulu), as well as the late Anton Yelchin (Chekov).